Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 1

 completely snowed under in an ava-

-lanche of votes from other sections
+lanche of votes from other sectiong

 of the State.

-So deep was the interest in the |gp;
+So deep was the interest in the

-fight between State Senator Harry | Benner, N
+fight between State Senator Harry

-B. Scott and Mervin S. Betz, for
+B, Scott and Mervin S. Betz, for

 membership on the Republican State